Fast CTD Delivery Calibration

 Oceanography has a CTD Lead Time Problem

 The Oceanographic Community studies the Earth’s Oceans providing critical information about our planet.
 They require Fast CTD Delivery & Calibration.
-In order to do so they deploy on research ships, and use other platforms to gather data from the World’s Oceans.
-Allowing mankind a glimpse into what covers most of our globe.
+In order to do so, they deploy on research ships, and use other platforms to gather data from the World’s Oceans.
+Allowing humanity a glimpse into what covers most of our globe.
 These ships cost huge money to take out to sea and are typically on a schedule for deployment.
-Climate Researchers are already in a race against time with the ever increasing changes in the climate.
-Therefore we aim to deliver quickly to speed up the logistics.
+Climate Researchers are already in a race against time with the ever-increasing changes in the climate.
+Therefore, we aim to deliver quickly to speed up the logistics.
 No one wants to hold up a ship deployment waiting for equipment.

 Fast New CTD and CT Delivery Times

-D-2 inc. has been improving our manufacturing process for CTD’s and CT’s and stocking long lead time parts of the assembly.
-Thus we dropped our delivery times from 12-16 weeks after order now down to 4-8 weeks after order.
-Standard depths and standard CTD or CT configuration can be built in four weeks or less.
-This makes our company the fastest delivery times in the world currently for providing CTD’s or CT for measurement of Ocean Salinity, Pressure and Temperature.
+D-2 Incorporated has been improving our manufacturing process for CTDs and CTs and stocking long lead time parts of the assembly.
+Thus, we dropped our delivery times from 12 to 16 weeks after order now down to 4-8 weeks after order.
+We can build standard depths and standard CTD in four weeks or fewer.
+This makes D2 the fastest delivery times in the world currently for providing CTDs or CT for measurement of Ocean Salinity, pressure and temperature.

-We offer a full range of Conductivity, Temperature and Depth sensors.
-Conductivity and Temperature is how Salinity is derived.
-You can strap our sensors onto any platform without any need for additional calibration because our cell is closed field.
-This allows our CTD to provide closed field accuracy but also have small low power designs that utilize flow through measurements.
-For more details on our CTD’s visit the webpage here: https://www.d-2.com/hybrid-ctd-ocean/
+We offer a full range of conductivity, temperature and depth sensors.
+Conductivity and temperature are how you derive salinity.
+You can strap our sensors onto any platform with no need for additional calibration because our cell is a closed field.
+This allows our CTD to provide closed field accuracy but also has small low power designs that use flow through measurements.
+For more details on our CTD’s visit to the webpage here: https://www.d-2.com/hybrid-ctd-ocean/

 Accurate and Quick CTD Calibration Lab

-We have recently upgraded our calibration lab with a Salinometer adding to our Temperature Standard.
-This will allow D-2 inc. to calibrate CTD’s extremely accurately with NIST Traceability.
-We can calibrate CTD’s or CT sensors in two weeks or less after unit arrives.
-Located on the East Coast on Cape Cod gives our lab a geographic advantage for anyone operating in the North Atlantic.
-Currently we are only calibrating our own equipment, however in the future we do plan to offer CTD calibration services for all CTD sensors.
-Fortunately, if you are looking to have a CTD that you can get quickly calibrated when needed, the D-2 CTD or CT sensor is perfect for you.
+We have recently upgraded our calibration lab with a brand new salinometer (pictured below) adding to our Temperature Standard.
+This will allow D-2 to calibrate CTD’s extremely accurately with NIST Traceability.
+Therefore, fast CTD Delivery Calibration in house.
+We can calibrate CTDs or CT sensors in two weeks or fewer after the unit arrives.
+On the East Coast, on Cape Cod, gives our lab a geographic advantage for anyone operating in the North Atlantic.
+Currently, we are only calibrating our own equipment, however in the future we do plan to offer CTD calibration services for all CTD sensors.
+Fortunately, if you are looking to have a CTD that you can get quickly calibrated when needed.
+The D-2 CTD or CT sensor is perfect for you.

 We are using TEOS-10 for our calculations, as stated: